cgalpin92/project2-potterquiz/README.md

   - Code sourced or guidance taken from SheCodes:
     - Targetting a button selection - https://www.shecodes.io/athena/7288-how-to-target-only-one-button-while-writing-in-javascript#:~:text=In%20JavaScript%2C%20you%20can%20use,through%20the%20addEventListener()%20method.&text=This%20attaches%20the%20function%20to,in%20the%20myFunction()%20body.
-    - For placing the value from an input into a heading element - https://www.shecodes.io/athena/5824-how-to-change-h1-to-the-user-name-submitted-in-search-engine
+    - For replacing the form with the entered username - https://www.shecodes.io/athena/5824-how-to-change-h1-to-the-user-name-submitted-in-search-engine
     - Placing functions within functions - https://www.shecodes.io/athena/1697-can-i-place-a-function-in-another-function-in-javascript#:~:text=Yes%2C%20a%20function%20can%20be,function%20and%20example%20code%20provided.

   - Code sourced or guidance taken from w3 schools